ADBeta/ArduSERVO/README.md

 See Usage for more information.

 This library is a hobby project.
 I am open to suggestions for upgrades or fixes.
-It also uses chASM, an assembly hardware handler.
-You may find it useful: [chASM](https://github.com/ADBeta/chASM)

 ## Usage